run2bizdocs/developers/en-us/docs/webservice/webservices-esp.md

     "cyclano.de.tal@centralit.com.br",
     "department" "Service": {"name": "SERVICO.TESTE.2",
     "category": {"name": "Category 2"}}}}

-    Assuming that the platform attribute in the login was informed by "user" and considering the synchronize attribute equal to true, the CITSmart will:
+    Assuming that the platform attribute in the login was informed by "user" and considering the synchronize attribute equal to true, the 4biz will:
         Include the applicant in the user registry, if it does not exist in the database;
         Include the service in the service catalog of contract 1, if it does not exist in the database and register the service FROM-TO for the client;
         Change the requestor and service from the request with source number 9999.